alien4rmspace/Just-Scavenge-Multiplayer/README.md

 # Just Scavenge — Multiplayer Systems

-Public scripts from a top-down co-op zombie survival extraction game built with Unity Netcode for GameObjects and PlayFab cloud servers.
+Public scripts from a top-down co-op zombie survival extraction game built in Unity.

+> This project was built to study multiplayer networking and dedicated server
+> performance in a real game environment.
+The focus is on designing a
+> server-authoritative architecture, profiling gameplay systems, and testing
+> ways to reduce server CPU usage, network traffic, and simulation overhead.

 > Full game is in a private repository.
-This repo contains the core
+This repo contains selected core
 > networking, AI, and server infrastructure scripts.

----

 ## Architecture Overview
 ```